benjaminflin/lingo/README.md

 - Close over let expressions and generate code for them
     - Two separate cases for recursive/non-recursive
     - Note: dbindex 0 refers to self inside let expr
-- Fix mono/box/unboxing because it's really buggy right now
-- Produce lots of regression tests, and create a way to test them all at once __INSIDE DOCKER__
-    - Hopefully, we can unify `tests/` and `reg-tests/`
 - Produce implicit wildcard which calls `die()` for all case statements
 - Fix substitution issue in typechecker
 - Clean up code in general